Berlin

 Orania.Berlin

-The Orania occupies a corner building in Kreuzberg, between underground galleries and Turkish cafés, cultivating a Berlin spirit rare in German luxury.
+Orania occupies a corner building in Kreuzberg, between underground galleries and Turkish cafés, cultivating a Berliner spirit rare in German luxury.

 Orania.Berlin has held the corner of Oranienplatz since 2017, in a red-brick 1910s building redesigned by architect Johanne Nalbach.
-We enter a hall with olive-green walls, polished terrazzo floor, reissued Bauhaus furniture, light dimmed by brushed-brass pendants.
-The rooms mix solid oak parquet, upholstered anthracite-grey velvet headboards, Carrara marble bathrooms with Vola taps.
-The view takes in the tree-lined square or Kreuzberg rooftops, never a postcard monument.
+We step into a hall with olive-green walls, polished terrazzo floor, reissued Bauhaus furniture, light dimmed by brushed brass pendants.
+The rooms blend solid oak parquet, upholstered grey anthracite velvet headboards, Carrara marble bathrooms with Vola fittings.
+The view looks onto the tree-lined square or Kreuzberg rooftops, never a postcard monument.
 From 333 € a night, we pay as much for the address as the design, and the 9.4/10 Booking score reflects a clientele seeking authentic Berlin, not a copy of a Munich palace.
-The service stays discreet, never stuffy, just like the neighbourhood ✨
+Service remains discreet, never stuffy, in the image of the neighbourhood ✨

 What makes this hotel unique

-• Orania.Musik live stage: jazz, soul, electro six evenings/week, in-house programming
+• Orania.Musik live stage: jazz, soul, electro six nights/week, in-house programming

 • Johanne Nalbach design: terrazzo, brass, velvet, reissued Bauhaus furniture